Here are 8 direct mail services tips that help solve common problems agencies face when working on mailing projects for your client:

 Your local Postal Customer Council (PCC) is an invaluable resource for providing feedback to the Postal Service, as well as learning about upcoming changes and educational opportunities in your area.
 These groups are made up of local businesses and postal employees, hold regular meetings, and really give your agency a chance to dialogue with the USPS about the challenges you face, the positive interactions you have, and suggestions you have about direct mail.

-4. Have Your Designs Approved By a Business Mail Specialist
+4. Have Your Direct Mail Designs Approved By a Business Mail Specialist

 Before you send your client their first proof, be sure to get a copy of your artwork to a business mail specialist at your local Bulk Mail Entry Unit (BME).
 They will review your artwork based on the type of mail and specs you provide, and then provide suggestions on what to do if it doesn’t meet the mailing rules for the class of mail you’re sending.